coredao-org/CoreDAO-Docs/docs/Dev-Guide/smart-contract-guidelines.md

 ### Smart Contracts Based on Solidity version < 0.8.24

 - **Note**: smart contracts with solidity version **\< 0.8.24** are unaffected and can operate as usual.

+- The legacy testnet (testnet1) supports the Paris EVM version and does not support newer versions like Shanghai and Cancun